St. Catharines: Secondary schools

 The District School Board of Niagara (DSBN), the local public school board, manages 6 secondary schools within St. Catharines: DSBN Academy, Laura Secord Secondary School, Sir Winston Churchill, Governor Simcoe, St. Catharines Collegiate, and Eden.
 The opening of DSBN Academy was described as "Canada's most controversial pedagogical experiment in years" by the Globe and Mail, as the school was specifically geared towards low-income students.
 This raised fears about segregation in public education and causing low-income students to feel singled out.
 Proponents argued that the additional academic supports offered to disadvantaged students would raise their chances of attending post-secondary education.
-Governor Simcoe and Winston Churchill offer french immersion programs.
+Governor Simcoe and Winston Churchill offer French immersion programs.
 Eden Secondary School, although it operates through the DSBN and receives public school funding, is also a Christian school.

 The Niagara Catholic District School Board (NCDSB) manages and operates 3 Catholic secondary schools within the city: Holy Cross, Denis Morris Catholic High School, and Saint Francis.

 Ridley College, near the city's downtown core in the Western Hill neighbourhood, is a private co-educational boarding and day school.
 It was established as a boys' school in 1889, and became co-educational in 1973.

 Post-secondary

 St. Catharines is home to Brock University (established 1964), a modern comprehensive university on the Niagara Escarpment.
 Concordia Lutheran Theological Seminary, a post graduate institution of the Lutheran Church–Canada, also operates there.
 A partnership between the university and the Ontario Grape and Wine Industry established the city as a centre for cool-climate grape and wine research.

 The Michael G. DeGroote School of Medicine is a medical school operated by McMaster University with a campus in downtown St. Catharines.
 Prior to 2004, it was known as the McMaster University School of Medicine.

 Although not a part of St. Catharines itself, there are nearby campuses for Niagara College in Niagara on the Lake and Welland.
-The college used to operate a horticulture-related campus in the city on 360 Niagara Street from the 1970s to 1990s.
+The college used to operate a horticulture-related campus in the city on 360 Niagara Street, across from Laura Secord Secondary School from the 1970s to 1990s.